dhyeyg024/Sales_Insight-dashboard/README.md

 Database consists of 5 tables which gives detailed information of orders and transactions.

 PowerBI dashboard shows the various information about the top markets, top customers, revenue trend, etc. These information can be altered based on year and month.
-In addition, mobile view of the dashboard is also created.
+In addition, I have also designed the mobile layout of the dashboard.

 However, this is my first dashboard and I have tried my best to do it.